Charcoal

 Preferred Brands

-Each General's Jumbo Charcoal package contains three Jumbo Charcoal Sticks, one each of 2B, 4B, and 6B.
+Each General's Jumbo Charcoal package contains three Jumbo Charcoal Sticks, each of 2B, 4B, and 6B.
 This compressed charcoal can be sharpened to a point for detailed work.
 It blends easily with a paper stub.
-3 "L x 1/2 "W x 1/4 "T. - Set of 3, Assorted Hardnesses
+3 "L x 1/2 "W x 1/4 "T. - Set of 3, Assorted Hardnesses.

 Charcoal pencils and pastel pencils are like distance cousins.
 They are both held together with a binder and encased in wood.
 Charcoal pencils have compressed charcoal mixed with a binder, whereas black pastel pencils have black pigment (not just charcoal) combined with a binder.
 Depending upon the brand, pastel pencils go on smoother than compressed charcoal pencils, creating the capability for a smooth gradation in drawings.